Sicilian Mafia: Vote buying

 Politicians court mafiosi to obtain votes during elections.
 A mafioso's mere endorsement of a certain candidate can be enough for their clients, relatives, and associates to vote for that candidate.
 A particularly influential mafioso can bring in thousands of votes for a candidate; such is the respect that a mafioso can command.
 Between its 630-member Chamber of Deputies and 315+ member Senate, the Italian Parliament has a huge number of seats (roughly 1 per 64,000 citizens) and a large number of political parties competing for them, meaning that a candidate can win with only a few thousand votes.
 A mafia clan's support can thus be decisive for their success.

-Politicians usually repay this support with favours, such as sabotaging police investigations or giving contracts and permits.
+Politicians usually repay this support with favors, such as sabotaging police investigations or giving contracts and permits.

-They are not ideological themselves, though mafiosi have traditionally opposed extreme parties such as Fascists and Communists, and favoured centre candidates.
+They are not ideological themselves, though mafiosi have traditionally opposed extreme parties such as Fascists and Communists, and favored center candidates.